Welcome to the ethstaker-deposit-cli!

 git push origin v1.0.0

-1. Wait for all the build assets to be created by the ci-build workflow.
-Wait for the docker image to be created by the ci-docker workflow.
+1. Wait for all the build assets and the draft release to be created by the ci-build workflow.

 Release Notes Template